nubenetes/awesome-kubernetes/docs/kubernetes.md

     - Kubernetes salary ranges
     - Remote vs office offers
     - Popular cloud providers
+- [==kube.careers: Kubernetes jobs market trends for 2021 (Q4)==](https://kube.careers/report-2021-q4) What's the average salary for a Kubernetes engineer?
+Do you need a Kubernetes certification to apply for a job?
+What technologies and cloud providers are often used with Kubernetes?
+We analyzed 276 Kubernetes jobs from 2021 and found that:
+    - If you know AWS and Python, the world is your oyster.
+    - CKA is the top Kubernetes certification.
+But only a few employers require one.
+    - Jenkins is more alive than ever.
+    - Prometheus is synonymous with monitoring.
+No one comes close.
+    - Terraform and Ansible lead IaC.

 ### Certified Kubernetes Offerings
 * [Certified Kubernetes offerings](https://www.cncf.io/certification/software-conformance/)